 7. Clothes that last

 Clothing is what first made me rethink my “cheaper is better” philosophy of spending.
-My closet was (and still largely is) filled with hand-me-downs.
+My closet was filled with hand-me-downs.
 The price was unbeatable, but nothing fit right and I often felt frumpy and self-conscious.

 The same happened with my kids’ clothes.
 We would load up at the bag sale at the thrift store, but many of those bargain items wouldn’t last the season.